-- 7.9.
-Category D: Citizenship and Social and Behavioral Sciences and History - 7.9.1.
-Category D.1.a., U.S. History criteria The purpose of this requirement is to foster in students an awareness of the United States experience and of the people, institutions, circumstances, and events in United States history that have shaped contemporary conditions, as provided for in Title 5, Article 40404.
+- 7.8.
+Category D: Social Sciences and Citizenship - 7.8.1.
+Category D.1.a., U.S. History Criteria: The purpose of this requirement is to foster in students an awareness of the United States experience and of the people, institutions, circumstances, and events in United States history that have shaped contemporary conditions, as provided for in Title 5, Article 40404.
 The requirement is intended to enable students to function as responsible and constructive citizens.
-Courses meeting this requirement should, at a minimum, include the following: - a. an analysis of the significant events occurring within the entire territory of the United States, including the relationships among regions within that area and relationships with external regions and powers, as appropriate - b. a chronological span of not less than 100 years - c. an examination of the nature and extent of the continuity of the United States experience within itself and with the cultures from which it is derived - d. consideration of the relationship of such factors as geography, religion, natural resources, economics, cultural diversity, and politics to the development of the nation during the time period covered - e.coverage of the role of national, economic, ethnic, gender, and socioeconomic groups in the events described - f. introduction to the groups and individual leaders who have been instrumental in the development of the United States - g. attention to the phenomenon of conflict (or change) as a variable in the United States national experience - 7.9.2.
-Category D.1.b., Constitution and American Ideals criteria The purpose of this requirement is to give students a comprehensive understanding of and appreciation for American political institutions and processes established by the United States Constitution and the California state constitutions, as provided for in Title 5, Article 40404.
+Courses meeting this requirement should, at a minimum, include the following: - a.
+An analysis of the significant events occurring within the entire territory of the United States, including the relationships among regions within that area and relationships with external regions and powers, as appropriate; - b.
+A chronological span of not less than one hundred (100) years; - c.
+An examination of the nature and extent of the continuity of the United States experience within itself and with the cultures from which it is derived; - d.
+Consideration of the relationship of such factors as geography, religion, natural resources, economics, cultural diversity, and politics to the development of the nation during the time period covered; - e.
+Coverage of the role of national, economic, ethnic, gender, and socioeconomic groups in the events described; - f.
+Introduction to the groups and individual leaders who have been instrumental in the development of the United States; - g.
+Attention to the phenomenon of conflict (or change) as a variable in the United States national experience. - 7.8.2.
+Category D.1.b., Constitution and American Ideals Criteria: The purpose of this requirement is to give students a comprehensive understanding of and appreciation for American political institutions and processes established by the United States Constitution and the California state constitutions, as provided for in Title 5, Article 40404.
 Students will acquire the knowledge and skills essential to effective political participation and citizenship.
-All courses meeting this requirement must at a minimum include the following:

-- a. the political philosophy of the framers of the Constitution and the nature and operation of United States political institutions and processes that operate under the Constitution as amended and interpreted - b. the rights and obligations of citizens in the political system established under that Constitution - c. principles and practices of political organization, including political parties, interest groups, legislative politics, and campaign practices - d. analysis of the American citizenry, including political culture and voting behavior - e. constitutionally and legislatively established administrative and regulatory institutions including analysis of bureaucracies and their impact on citizens at the national, state, and local levels - f. the constitution of the state of California within a framework of the historical evolution of the state and the nature of the processes of state and local government under that constitution - g. the nature of federalism, including the relationship of federal to state and local practices, the resolution of jurisdictional conflicts, and the political processes involved - 7.9.3.
-Category D.2, Social and Behavioral Sciences and History criteria
+All courses meeting this requirement must at a minimum include the following: - a.
+The political philosophy of the framers of the Constitution and the nature and operation of United States political institutions and processes that operate under the Constitution as amended and interpreted; - b.
+The rights and obligations of citizens in the political system established under that Constitution; - c.
+Principles and practices of political organization, including political parties, interest groups, legislative politics, and campaign practices; - d.
+Analysis of the American citizenry, including political culture and voting behavior - e.
+Constitutionally and legislatively established administrative and regulatory institutions including analysis of bureaucracies and their impact on citizens at the national, state, and local levels;